syncthing/syncthing-macos/README.md

 configuration you can manually edit the file under the `~/Library/Application Support/Syncthing/config.xml` using Finder with Go -> Go to folder.
 And restart the syncthing service from the tray.

+## Uninstallation

+On Mac OS X you drop the application from the Application folder to your Trash.
+But there are some user specific files are kept elsewhere, which are located under `$HOME/Library/Application Support/Syncthing`.
+The files in this folder are the configuration, encryption/profile files and the database cache.
+For more information see [docs.syncthing.net/users/config.html](https://docs.syncthing.net/users/config.html#description).

 # Prerequisites for building/using everything in this repository

 Before compiling git submodules needs to be present: